Protein combining: Concept

-Plants are thus rated as protein sources by their limiting amino acids.
+Protein sources, including plants, are thus rated by their limiting amino acids.

+In a plant-based diet there is the perceived issue of amino acid content of various individual foods.
+A satisfying diet however, will include minimum requirements of all essential amino acids.

 Examples of "limiting" amino acids in plant protein

 According to WHO, human need for proteins is 0.66 g per kg of bodyweight per day.
-For a 70 kg person has an estimated protein requirement of 46.2g (70 kg x 0,66 g/kg).
+A 70 kg person has an estimated protein requirement of 46.2 g (70 kg x 0.66 g/kg).

 In addition, there is a specific need of essential amino acids quantities.
 See Essential amino acid#Recommended daily intake for a table of the values; the tables below use a percentage of the requirement.

 In the above examples, neither whole rice nor canned chickpeas have sufficient amounts of all required amino acids when used as the only source of 46.2 g of daily protein.
-The insufficient amino acid is called the "limiting" amino acid: for rice it's lysine and for chickpeas it's methionine.
+The insufficient amino acid is called the limiting amino acid: lysine in rice and methionine in chickpeas.
 Consuming the specific quantity for long periods of time might result in deficiency of the amino acid.

-In the above example, the combination of both whole rice and canned chickpeas has no limiting amino acids, that means that only consuming rice and chickpeas, in these specific quantities of 306g/day and 261g/day respectively, for long periods of time, would not result in any of the essential amino acid deficiency, at least to the extent they are metabolized at the time.
+In the above example, the combination of whole rice and canned chickpeas has no limiting amino acids.
+This means that consuming only rice and chickpeas, in these specific quantities of 306 g/day and 261 g/day respectively, for long periods of time, would not result in any of the essential amino acid deficiency, at least to the extent they are metabolized at the time.

-As the data of the example show, all essential amino acids are found in a specific plant, however one of them may or may not be limiting, that is, present in quantities below the WHO daily recommendation.
-For this reasons vegan and vegetarian diets need to be varied in terms of plants consumed.
+As the data of the example show, all essential amino acids are found in a specific plant.
+However, one or more of them may be limiting.
+For this reason, vegan and vegetarian diets need to be varied in terms of plants consumed.